c-a-p-engineer/c-a-p-engineer.github.io/blog/content/ja/blog/2021-05-01-electron-error-no-sandbox.md

 ```

 ## 参考
-* <a href="https://github.com/electron/electron/issues/19454" target="_blank">electron-quick-start on debian _ --no-sandbox is not supported · Issue #19454 · electron/electron</a>
+* <a href="https://github.com/electron/electron/issues/19454" target="_blank" rel="noopener">electron-quick-start on debian _ --no-sandbox is not supported · Issue #19454 · electron/electron</a>